Multirate Exponential Rosenbrock Methods: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we implement MERB methods on select multirate test problems to demonstrate accuracy and efficiency.
 We first discuss choices for the inner fast integrators, fast-slow splitting, optimal time scale separation factors, and give a general description of how the error and efficiency are measured.
-We then present numerical results for a reaction-diffusion problem and a semi-linear nonautonomous system with coupling between the fast and slow variables (a bidirectional coupling problem).
-For each test problem, we compare the proposed \merbthree, \merbfour, \merbfive, and \merbsix~ methods with other recently developed multirate methods that treat the slow time scale explicitly, namely \merkthree, \merkfour, and \merkfive~ from \cite{LCR2020}, plus \mrigarkthree~ and \mrigarkfour~ from \cite{Sandu2019}, written here in short form as \mrigarkth~ and \mrigarkf.
-MATLAB implementations of both test problems are provided in the public Github repository \cite{MERB_repo}.
+We then present numerical results for a reaction-diffusion problem and a semi-linear nonautonomous system with coupling between the fast and slow variables.
+For each problem, we compare the proposed \merbthree, \merbfour, \merbfive, and \merbsix~ methods with other recently developed multirate methods that treat the slow time scale explicitly, namely \merkthree, \merkfour, and \merkfive~ from \cite{LCR2020}, plus \mrigarkthree~ and \mrigarkfour~ from \cite{Sandu2019}, written here in short form as \mrigarkth~ and \mrigarkf.
+MATLAB implementations of all tests are provided on Github \cite{MERB_repo}.